omeraktay/imtryinggit/readme.txt

 - merge combines the current branch, with a specified branch.
 - pull is a combination of fetch and merge.
 It is used to pull all changes from a remote repository into the branch you are working on.

+*We can use -push- to push our code to GitHub.

     GIT Commands: